-The Company has a cost sharing agreement with Oniva for office and administration services.
+The Company has a cost sharing agreement with Oniva International Services Corp. ("Oniva") for office and administration services.
 Pursuant to the cost sharing agreement, the Company will reimburse Oniva for the Company's percentage of overhead and corporate expenses and for out-of-pocket expenses incurred on behalf of the Company.
 David Wolfin, President & CEO, and a director of the Company, is the sole owner of Oniva.
 The cost sharing agreement may be terminated with one-month notice by either party without penalty.

-The transactions with Oniva during the years ended December 31, 2020, 2019 and 2018, are summarized below:
+The transactions with Oniva during the year ended December 31, 2021, 2020 and 2019 are summarized below: